On the coherence conjecture of Pappas and Rapoport: Proofs I: Frobenius splitting of global Schubert varieties

 and if $\la\in\xcoch(T)_\Ga^+$, the equality holds.
 Therefore, $\dim\Fl^s_\mu=(\mu,2\rho)$.
 To prove the last claim, observe that if $\Fl^s_\la\subsetneq\Fl^s_\mu$, then $\mu-\la\in\xcoch(T_\s)_\Ga$ and therefore $(\mu-\la,2\rho)$ is an even integer. \end{proof}

-Recall that in \cite[\S 4.6]{BD}, Beilinson and Drinfeld proved that $\bGr_\mu$ is Gorenstein, i.e., the dualizing sheaf $\omega_{\bGr_\mu}$ is indeed a line bundle.
-It is natural to ask whether the same results hold for $\Fl^s_\mu$.
-However, the situation is more complicated in the ramified case dual to the fact that not all special points in the building of $G$ are conjugate under $G_\ad(F)$.
-More precisely, if $G_\der\cong \SU_{2n+1}$ is the odd ramified unitary group (see \S \ref{lines on local models} for the definition), then there are two types of special parahoric group schemes (see Remark \ref{special parahoric for unitary} (ii)).
+Recall that in \cite[\S 4.6]{BD}, Beilinson and Drinfeld proved that $\bGr_\mu$ is Gorenstein, i.e., the dualizing sheaf $\omega_{\bGr_\mu}$ is indeed a line bundle (see Equation (241) in \emph{loc. cit.}).
+It is natural to ask whether the same result hold for $\Fl^s_\mu$.
+However, the situation is more complicated in the ramified case due to the fact that not all special points in the building of $G$ are conjugate under $G_\ad(F)$.
+More precisely, if $G_\der$ is the odd ramified special unitary group $\SU_{2n+1}$ (see \S \ref{lines on local models} for the definition), then there are two types of special parahoric group schemes (see Remark \ref{special parahoric for unitary} (ii)).